A Consistent Test of the Distance-Duality Relation with Galaxy Clusters and Type Ia Supernave: Acknowledgments

 \section{Acknowledgments}

-We thank the anonymous referee for constructive suggestions and valuable comments.
-N. L. thanks Puxun Wu, Zhixiang Li and Hao Wang for discussions and help for calculations.
-Z-H Z. acknowledges the National Natural Science Foundation of China under the Distinguished Young Scholar Grant 10825313 and Grant 11073005, the Ministry of Science and Technology national basic science Program (Project 973) under Grant No.2012CB821804 , and ``the Fundamental Research Funds for the Central Universities".
+We thank the anonymous referee and Prof. Zhang Tongjie for constructive suggestions and comments.
+We also thank Dr. Hao Wang, Xiaolong Gong for helpful discussions.
+This work was supported by China Postdoctoral Science Foundation Grant No.2012M5102450470237; PX.
+W. acknowledges the National Natural Science Foundation of China under Grants Nos.
+11175093 and 11222545, Zhejiang Provincial Natural Science Foundation of China under Grants No. R6110518, the FANEDD under Grant No. 200922; Z-H Z. acknowledges the National Natural Science Foundation of China under the Distinguished Young Scholar Grant 10825313, the Ministry of Science and Technology National Basic Science Program (Project 973) under Grant No.2012CB821804, the Fundamental Research Funds for the Central Universities and Scientific Research Foundation of Beijing Normal University.